VGirotto/ReactGames/to-do.md

 - Localization (add other languages)
 - Optimize performance in large maze (?)
 - Add responsiveness
-- Show buttons to move when on mobile (?)
+  -  Put button on the sides in desktop

-## Doesn't make sense
+  -  Fix Win Animation positions
-- Save player time and maze size
+  -  Don't scroll up/down if maze fit the screen
-- Ranking of times per size
+  -  Add buttons on screen to play on mobile